ccameron2/PingTracker/README.md

 Coming soon
 ## License

-PingPlotter is released under the MIT License
+PingSight is released under the MIT License

 ---